Posted by: jwhes | November 13, 2025

 Programs at Trinity: All are welcome to attend

-Yoga – Southside Community Group – will resume soon
+Yoga – Southside Community Group – Wednesday 10:30 a.m. at Trinity

 From Maryann: Trinity Walkers